 The online bachelor’s degree in hospitality management at Everglades University prepares students for managerial positions within the industry.
 Students complete 123 credits in an average of 41 months.
 The curriculum includes 30 credits of general education coursework along with 18 credits of business fundamental classes.
 Learners study principles of accounting and hospitality management with additional courses in sustainability, service industry fundamentals, and front of the house service.

-The university is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Everglades University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 20. Coastal Carolina University